nalexandru/NekoEngine/README.md

 Cross-platform game engine.

 Supported platforms:
-* Windows Vista 64-bit or newer
+* Windows 7 64-bit or newer*
 * Linux on x86_64
 * macOS 11.0+ arm64 (x86_64 with a Metal 3 GPU should work too)
 * iOS 14.4+

+  \* Windows 7 is supported only on AMD GPUs, for Nvidia Windows 10 is required (there is no heap that is host coherent and device local exposed on Windows 7, 8 or 8.1 by Nvidia drivers).

 Supported rendering APIs:
 * Vulkan (in-progress)
 * Metal (in-progress)